-So what does a business and leadership coach actually do and why do I need one?
+So what does an executive, business and leadership coach actually do and why do I need one?
 Not an unusual question to be asked as coaching for professionals in business has yet to become normalised.
 Let me start my answer by comparing it to coaching in another arena.

 Coaching in Sports

 Coaching of elite athletes and professional sportspeople is now expected.
 For example, we see the coaches sitting on the sidelines of the tennis courts watching every shot the elite tennis players take in every match they play.
 Coaching in sports is now ubiquitous and widely accepted as vital for those aiming to be at the top of their game.
 It would be exceptional for a sports team or athletes to get to the top of their fields without the help of several coaches, each one advising, supporting, encouraging and challenging their charges.
 It has been normalised over the years, and as Seth Godin (teacher, author and inspiration of mine) says when he talks about marketing: